offyotto/Core-Monitor/README.md

 <h1 align="center">Core-Monitor</h1>

 <p align="center">
-  Hardware monitoring, fan control, menu bar stats, sensor readouts, and Touch Bar utilities for macOS.
+  Core-Monitor helps you keep an eye on your Mac’s hardware.
+It can show live system stats in the menu bar and, if you want, it can also control your fans.
 </p>

 <p align="center">
-  Native Swift utility for Apple Silicon Macs with optional privileged fan control.
+  Core-Monitor is built for Apple Silicon Macs and written in Swift.
 </p>

 <p align="center">